utPLSQL/utPLSQL-java-api/README.md

 <dependency>
     <groupId>org.utplsql</groupId>
     <artifactId>java-api</artifactId>
-    <version>3.1.0</version>
+    <version>3.1.2</version>
     <scope>compile</scope>
 </dependency>
 ```

 ## Compatibility
 The latest Java-API is always compatible with all database frameworks of the same major version.
-For example API-3.0.4 is compatible with database framework 3.0.0-3.1.0 but not with database framework 2.x.
+For example API-3.0.4 is compatible with database framework 3.0.0-3.1.2 but not with database framework 2.x.

+It is although recommended to always use the latest release of the API to build your tools for utPLSQL.

 ## Usage